-The Sunshine Foundation of Canada [the "Foundation"] makes dreams come true for children challenged by severe physical disabilities or life-threatening illnesses.
+The Sunshine Foundation of Canada [the "Foundation"] makes dreams come true for children and young adults living with severe physical disabilities.

 The Foundation is incorporated under the Canada Corporations Act as a not-for-profit organization and has been continued under the Canada Not-for-Profit Corporations Act.
 It is a registered charity under the Income Tax Act (Canada).
 As such, the Foundation is exempt from income taxes and is allowed to issue donation receipts for income tax purposes.